 ** Please remember that if you are not a medical professional, you should not be giving our medical information or medical advice to anyone!
 Make sure that they know they should be reaching out to someone if they have any medical concerns.

 PERIOD TALK is an education program that strives to facilitate conversations around periods and empower menstruators and non-menstruators to advocate for period health.
-By delving into period health, activism, and self-advocacy, this program will guide your first steps in becoming the best period activists you can be!
+By delving into period health, activism, and self-advocacy, this program will guide your first steps in becoming the best menstrual equity activist you can be!
 It aims to: ENGAGE, EDUCATE, & EMPOWER.

-Here you can find the links to Playbook, Script for the presentation, and a draft presentation for the workshop or event if you choose to hold one!
+Here you can find the links to Toolkit, Script for the presentation, a draft presentation for the workshop or event and more resources to promote your event!

 Educational Materials in Spanish

-Our amazing PERIOD @ Guatemala team has worked really hard to put together these educational materials in Spanish.
-They’re incredible!
-If you have any other materials in another language you would like to share with the rest of the network, please email email@example.com
+Check out these incredible materials put together by our PERIOD @ Guatemala chapter!
+If you have any other materials in another language you would like to share with the rest of the network, send them in to firstname.lastname@example.org!

 Check out some videos about period health and period stigma below!

-We have more PERIOD Power Chats COMING SOON!
+We have more PERIOD Spotlights COMING SOON!
 So stay tuned!

 The Rag is back just in time to share all of your post-election thoughts, feelings, and stories.
 This publication is an extension of PERIOD that hopes to provide menstruators and non-menstruators with a platform to contribute to the menstrual movement through personal narratives and essays.
 We believe that the most powerful forms of advocacy include stories by those who are most affected and on the front lines of menstrual equity.
 We also understand that periods lead to larger conversations about the world around us and encourage you to write about that.
 If you are itching to share your experience with period poverty, make a call to action, or speak to your experience as a young activist, then we are the platform for you!